-Last updated July 2016.
+Last updated May 2017.

 California claims the regulations are intended to safeguard and protect consumers from getting taking advantage of when it comes to payday loans.
 According to Civil Code 1789.30 the maximum loan amount that can be given to a California resident is $300.
 The maximum loan term for payday loans can be extended out to 31 days.
 Lastly, A lender can charge no more than 15% of the face amount of the check as a fee.
-These regulations apply mainly to payday loans.
+These regulations apply mainly to short term loans.
 With these types of loans a consumer’s personal check is usually held by the lender or used to electronically debit that consumers bank account.

 There are a few other minor rules when it comes to payday loan lenders in California.
 For example, if your loan payment bounces the lender can only charge you once for the bounced check.
 The amount charged can be up to $15.
 Your lender can’t offer you a new payday loan to pay off the original loan.
 Also, the lender can charge no additional fees if you need an extension.
 Lastly, as a California resident you have the right to ask for and ultimately receive any paperwork regarding the loan.
 This applies to loans offered in a brick and mortar office and to loans offered online as well.
 Like many other states, most lenders licensed in California will significantly limit payday loan lending to active duty military members and their close family.
 California licensed lenders must always abide by the Military Lending Act.
 This Federal regulation states that no lender can offer a loan with interest rates that are above 36%.
 This regulation applies to payday loans, installment loans, and auto title loans.
-Specifically this law applies to you if you’re an active duty service on active duty, or if you’re the spouse of family member of someone on active duty.
+Specifically, this law applies to you if you’re an active duty service on active duty, or if you’re the spouse of a family member of someone on active duty.

-Keep in mind, regulations only apply to Companies that provide payday loans in California.
-Most reputable lenders will honor these guidelines but there are always going to be companies that fund payday loans in California who try to slide step these regulations.
+Keep in mind, regulations only apply to Companies that provide installment loans and payday loans in California.
+Most reputable lenders will honor these guidelines but there are always going to be companies that fund online payday loans California who try to slide step these regulations.
 Some lenders may claim that since they’re not headquartered in California the rules and regulations implemented by the state do not factor into their lending process.
-Also, there are lenders who feel these regulations don’t apply to them at all, because they either reside on tribal land or they’re based offshore.
+Also, there are lenders who feel these regulations don’t apply to them at all because they either reside on tribal land or they’re based offshore.
 Be sure to check this page at least once a month for updates on pending legislation.
 The payday loan industry is constantly changing and there will always be changes and additions to rules governing payday loans in California.
 We will continue to update the California payday loan rules and regulations when new issues come up.